-Located at Jalan Dhoby, there is a herbal tea shop which is more than 100 years old.
-Run by two sisters, you can enjoy a glass of freshly brewed herbal tea with a choice or bitter or sweet version at RM1.00.
-If you cannot take bitter herbal drink, try their chrysanthemum tea.
-They will separate the chrysanthemum flowers manually and uses other herbal powder to brew the drink.
-Other than these two drinks, the lady boss makes energy booster drink or what we call “special tea”.
-Give it a try if you are nearby.
+Located at Jalan Dhoby, Kok Yow Yong is a herbal tea shop which is more than 100 years old.
+Run by two sisters, it serves up freshly brewed herbal tea at RM1.00 per glass.
+You can have the bitter version or have it sweetened.
+If you cannot take bitterness, try their chrysanthemum tea instead.
+They separate the chrysanthemum flowers manually and use other herbal powder to brew the drink.
+Other than these two drinks, the lady boss also makes an energy booster drink or what we call “special tea”.
+Do give it a try if you are nearby.

 Ah Hua 亚华 kway teow soup (Restoran Sekee 司機)